Growing & Choosing Rhododendrons & Azaleas

 - Most soil in Scotland is naturally acidic.

 - Soil may have been artificially limed for farmland, growing vegetables etc. This washes out over 3-5 years.
 If liming has been done recently you can balance this by planting with peat.
-You can also use sulphate of ammonia to reduce soil pH: apply before planting as too much can burn leaves.
+You can also use sulphate of ammonia to lower/acidify soil pH: apply before planting as too much can burn leaves.

 How do I know if I have acid soil?

 Soil test kits are not always accurate: you may need to do several samples to get consistent results.
 If there are rhododendrons/ acid loving plants growing well nearby, your soil is acid.
 Best advice is to ask neighbouring gardeners.